 Hedge your bets

 Life is all about risk and if all of your revenue streams are coming from the same place, then perhaps its time to analyse your risk and to hedge your bets.
-I currently have a variety of revenue streams: a part-time job, working for my partner’s consultancy firm, freelance digital marketing services, my blog, stock dividends, online side hustles (cashback, surveys, etc).
+I currently have multiple revenue streams: a part-time job, working for my partner’s consultancy firm, freelance digital marketing services, my blog, stock dividends, online side hustles (cashback, surveys, etc).
 So for the first time in my life, my risk is split.
 I’m no longer drinking from one river.

 Give it some serious thought

 None of us know what is around the corner.
 Those profitable shares could go down the toilet tomorrow, your tenant could move out of your rental property, leaving you unable to fill it, or you could lose your job due to a global pandemic.
+Diversification is the key to weathering these storms.